Karim98-coder/Responsive-Weather-journal-website/Weather journal website/ReadMe.md

 # Weather journal website

-The website is built using HTML, CSS, and JavaScript to provide users with a platform to log and track their daily weather observations.
+The website was built using HTML, CSS, and JavaScript to provide users with a platform to log and track their daily weather observations.

 Features :